lucajanas/distributed-systems/README.md

 The observations are simulated by normally distributed random draws.
 Here, the means and standard deviations also depend on a normally distributed random draw.
 On average, it is simulated that the group of 'pro_athletes' has a resting pulse of 50, the group of 'athletes' has one of 65 and the 'non_athletes' has one of 80.
 The exact data simulation is implemented in the python file 'load_simulation_data.py'.

 For our big data use case, we have a total of 13,500,000 records consisting of 150,000 labeled subjects (divided into 6 csv files).
+Each file reaches a file size of 735 MB to 761 MB.
+You can download them here (https://drive.google.com/drive/folders/1yvU4RxPRLoy-KmEMYfy-Ibn0SjIPHD5_?usp=share_link).

 The formal definition of our problem is how can we build an accurate classifier based on derived features from the time series to predict the categories of different fitness levels.

 To solve this problem, we first need to preprocess the data appropriately for our classification problem and do feature engineering.
-Thus, we need to define aggregate measures for each of the time series that we can use as dependent variables for fitting the model to estimate the target variable as well as possible.
+Thus, we need to define aggregate measures for each of the time series which we can use as independent variables for fitting the model to estimate the target variable as well as possible.
-To do this, we aggregate all the resting pulse observations for each subject , so that we use
+To do this, we aggregate all the resting pulse observations for each subject, so that we use
-- the arithmetic mean 'mean,
+- the arithmetic mean 'mean'
 - the standard deviation 'std'
-- the minimum 'min
+- the minimum 'min'
 - the lower quartile (25% quantile) 'low_quart'
-- the median 'median
+- the median 'median'
 - the upper quartile (75% quantile) 'up_quart'
 - the maximum 'max'